Mantle-Forge/mantle-forge-backend/README.md

 # MantleForge: An On-Chain Agent Deployment and A/B Testing Platform

-Think of it as Vercel for AI Agents.
+Think of it as Vercel for On-chain Agents.
 Deploy autonomous AI agents to Mantle blockchain with a single `git push`.
 Each branch deploys as a unique smart contract.

 ## Important Links